 Unfortunately, these simplistic theories of motivation are mistaken, both descriptively and prescriptively.1 People do not have objective functions, nor do we have such clear-cut goals as AI theories suggest.

 We can usually say “why I did” something after the fact.
-This is the norm of accountability, which underlies reasonable human activity, and is a central mechanism of human morality.3 Unless you are pathologically committed to ideological rationalism, “why I did it” is never “to maximize my objective function.”
+This is the norm of accountability, which underlies reasonable human activity, and is a central mechanism of human morality.2 Unless you are pathologically committed to ideological rationalism, “why I did it” is never “to maximize my objective function.”
 Nor is your account a causal explanation of how your brain brought about the action.
-Instead, it is a justification for the pragmatic usefulness and/or social acceptability of what you did, referring to specific contingencies in the situation rather than some abstract theory.
+Instead, it is a justification for the pragmatic usefulness and/or social acceptability of what you did, based on specific contingencies in the situation rather than some abstract theory.
 “I’m sorry, but I had to unplug the office espresso machine; it was clogged with lime scale.”

 Choosing motivations for AIs

-For AI systems, where does the objective function, or goal set, come from?
-Until recently, AI research took for granted that the builder or operator would supply them.
-If you want AI to cure cancer, you give it that goal.
-This makes sense for “tool AIs” with a specific function.
 Dr. Evil might give a system the goal of creating biological weapons, because he’s evil.
 This is the domain of AI ethics: the morally correct use of AI systems by people.
 The fault here is with Dr. Evil, rather than the AI, which is a mere thing, not a morally accountable agent.

 Monstrous AI

-Our intuitions about misaligned Scary AIs parallel universal human ones about monsters: they are dangerous; irrational; unintelligible; inhuman; unnatural; overwhelmingly powerful; and simultaneously repulsive and attractive.6 Conceptual interpretation breaks down in the uncanny valley between “thing” and “mind.”
+Conceptual interpretation breaks down in the uncanny valley between “thing” and “mind.”
 Vampires are corpses that walk.
 Trolls are sentient rocks.
 AIs are machines that think.
 We wobble between trying to understand them mechanically or psychologically, and fear that neither mode will work adequately.
-Monstrous AI is imagined as being much more human-like than current AI, yet not human enough to reason with, or reason about, reliably.
-It might combine human deviousness, strategizing, and hostility with inscrutable, radically alien motivations.

-The opposite may be an even greater danger: an AI that is inhuman because—unlike us—it has a crisply-defined objective function or goal set, and acts rationally to satisfy it.
-That is a hideous caricature of what it is to be human.
-Optimization is a powerfully useful method in particular, limited sorts of contexts.
-Maximizing the output of a paperclip factory, subject to constraints such as capital costs and worker safety, is an excellent idea.
-Optimization is appropriate in closed worlds in which all the relevant variables are known and controllable.7 Putting huge power behind an optimization process and setting it loose in the open world is irresponsible, because the consequences are unknowable and can be disastrous.
+Putting huge power behind an optimization process and setting it loose in the open world is irresponsible, because the consequences are unknowable and can be disastrous.
 If you don’t understand what you are optimizing, or how it gets optimized, or what effect optimizing that will have in unconstrained open-world situations, you are building a monster that might turn the entire earth into paperclips.
 We have already done something similar, and it may soon be disastrous—as the next chapter details.

-“Alignment” may be critically important if we accidentally create Monstrous AI, and attempting to restrain it is our only hope.
 Otherwise, “getting machines to do what we want” is called “engineering.”
-My general approach to life applies an engineering mindset to traditionally philosophical problems.
 I believe that is likely to be the best approach to AI safety.
 Later in this book, I suggest applying conventional software safety engineering methods, rejecting the notion that AI is a special case.

 As John von Neumann put it in “Can we survive technology?” in 1955: